-In order to account for the forest heterogeneity, a horizontal structure index has been proposed, similar to the one in [19], but modified in order to be derived without the need of a DTM.
-For this the interferometric phase center height variation, after the compensation of a low-pass filtered version of its own in order to compensate for the terrain-induced variations, has been explored and associated with the spatial variations of the top canopy layer.
-However, the fact that the proposed structure index, in the absence of DTM information, considers only relative height changes does not allow to determine whether the height changes occur in the upper canopy or within the volume.
-To maximise the sensitivity to the top canopy variability canopy height profiles (CHP's) are used.
+For this purpose, a horizontal structure index was proposed, similar to the one in [18], but modified to be derived from relative height variations and thus not requiring a DTM.
+The height variations induced by the topography were compensated by using a low-pass filtered version of the interferogram to access the spatial variations of the top canopy layer.
+However, as the proposed structural index only takes into account relative height variations, it cannot reliably recognise whether the height changes occur in the upper tree canopy or within the volume.
+To maximise the sensitivity to the top canopy variations, CHPs are used.
 The horizontal structure index is then given by the spatial variance of the CHP "top" peaks within a structure cell.
-Accordingly, a large variance is interpreted as large top canopy height variations and is associated with a large canopy roughness as in the case of a sparse forest, while a low variance is interpreted as low top canopy height variations and associated with a low canopy roughness as in a dense(r) forest.
+Accordingly, a large variance resulting from large canopy height variations is associated with a large canopy roughness and interpreted as "sparse forest."
+On the other hand, a low variance resulting from low canopy height variations is associated with low canopy roughness and is interpreted as a close canopy, e.g., a "denser forest."

 The derived horizontal structure index is used to improve both the forest height estimation and the forest height-to-biomass allometry performance.

-The main limitation in forest height estimation is the underestimation of dense stands caused by the limited penetration of the X-band.
-Assuming that even in dense stands there may be spots where the X-band pulses can penetrate to the ground, allowing unbiased height inversion, the estimation bias can be compensated (to some extent) at the expense of spatial resolution.
-The forested area in the scene is accordingly distinguished into light or dense forest stands (by thresholding the corresponding horizontal structural index), and while for the light stands the forest height at the coarser resolution (100 m) is determined by the mean of all associated estimates at the finer resolution (20 m), for the dense forest stands only the highest estimates are considered.
-The approach improved the estimation performance considerably, but of course is not able to fully compensate for the underestimation.
+The main limitation in forest height estimation is the underestimation of dense stands caused by the limited penetration at X-band that leads to biased (underestimated) heights.
+Assuming that even in dense stands there may be points where the X-band pulses penetrate to the ground, an unbiased estimation can be attempted at the expense of spatial resolution.
+For this, the derived horizontal structure index is used to distinguish between "sparse" and "dense" forests: for the "sparse" forest stands a 100 m height estimate is obtained by averaging 25 height estimates at 25 m, for the "dense" forest stands only the mean of the highest 5 estimates is considered.